Create a model in Amazon SageMaker AI with ModelBuilder

 ModelBuilder

 's automatic capture of dependencies is a best-effort approach to dynamically load dependencies.
-(We recommend that you test the automated capture locally and update the dependencies to meet your needs.)For large language model (LLM) use cases, optionally performs local parameter tuning of serving properties that can be deployed for better performance when hosting on a SageMaker endpoint.
+(We recommend that you test the automated capture locally and update the dependencies to meet your needs.)For large language model (LLM) use cases, optionally performs local parameter tuning of serving properties that can be deployed for better performance when hosting on a SageMaker AI endpoint.

 Supports most of the popular model servers and containers like TorchServe, Triton, DJLServing and TGI container.